semrush/intergalactic/website/docs/components/tab-panel/tab-panel-code.md

 :::

-## Custom indents and occupying the entire space
+## Custom indents

-As you may have noticed, the TabPanel doesn't have default margins at the edges.
-To make the TabPanel span the entire width of its parent block (which may have its own margins), you need to set the desired `padding` and `margin` for it.
+You may have noticed that the TabPanel component doesn't have default margins at the edges.
+To make the TabPanel fill the entire width of its parent block (which may have its own margins), you can set the desired `padding` and `margin` for the TabPanel component like this:

 ```typescript
 <Box p={5}>